sixfeetup/scaf/README.md

 ## Creating a new project using this repo

+NB: Before you continue, make sure that you have at least 5 to 10 GB of free space available to Docker.
+Note that Docker Desktop on MacOS has its own resource limits separate from the host.

 Run `scaf myproject`, answer all the questions, and you'll have your new project!

 Inside `myproject/README.md`, you will have more